Comment on page

 Pathways should be easy to maintain to prevent cracks, gaps, or bumps.

-The entire pathway along entrance routes needs to be evenly lit with minimal areas of shadow.
+The entire pathway along the entrance routes needs to be evenly lit with minimal areas of shadow.
 This will most likely require multiple light fixtures.

-Lighting low to the ground/floor, or just above the ground/floor, can create cues about the direction to follow.
+Lighting low to the ground/floor or just above the ground/floor can create cues about the direction to follow.
 Use low lights to help define the pathway, but don’t make these lights a focal point.

 Recommended: indirect and low lighting:

-The use of indirect ambient lighting and low lighting that illuminates the floor without visible bare bulbs or translucent covers (from a seated or standing position) is ideal.
+Using indirect ambient lighting and low lighting that illuminates the floor without visible bare bulbs or translucent covers (from a seated or standing position) is ideal.
 Indirect lighting reduces eye strain and is more calming than direct lighting.

 Lights need to be able to be activated automatically.